This tutorial is on creating wonderful and fun dictionary art using paper embroidery.

 The Dictionary Art Embroidered Images

-I so excited that I had worked out how to embroider on paper, that I ended up making five of these dictionary art pages, and I plan to make more.
+I am so excited that I have worked out how to embroider on paper that I made five of these dictionary art pages, and I plan to make more.

 Hot Air Balloon

-For the hot air balloon, I choose a dictionary page with the word hot on it.
-The outline of the balloon was embroidered with a chain stitch and the red stripes filled with a satin stitch.
+I choose a dictionary page for the hot air balloon with the word hot.
+The balloon’s outline was embroidered with a chain stitch, and the red stripes were filled with a satin stitch.

 Leaf Dictionary Art

 The veins of a tropical leaf were embroidered with a satin stitch on dictionary paper with the word leaf printed on it.